 We slept through most of the night.
 And day.
 And arrived at Butterworth in the morning.

-In 2016… or maybe 2015, there was news that the Tanjong Pagar Railway Station (in Singapore) was going to be rebuilt or re-purposed in 10 years’ time.
+Supposedly, the Tanjong Pagar Railway Station was going to be rebuilt or re-purposed over the next 10 years.
 Since most Singaporeans have this running joke that we’ve never seen <insert area> not in the process of renovation/construction since memory serves us, I don’t think we weren’t expecting that.